 Whether mandatory Roth treatment hurts you depends on your tax situation.
 Roth contributions are after-tax now and produce tax-free distributions in retirement.
 If you expect to be in a lower tax bracket in retirement than you are today, the mandatory Roth treatment costs you money relative to the traditional catch-up.
 If you expect a similar or higher bracket, it's neutral or beneficial.

-The $145,000 threshold will be indexed for inflation after 2025.
-It refers to FICA wages from the employer sponsoring the plan, not total income, so self-employment income doesn't count.
+The $150,000 threshold (indexed from the original $145,000 starting in 2025) refers to FICA wages from the employer sponsoring the plan, not total income, so self-employment income doesn't count.

 High earners who are already running Roth conversion strategies through the backdoor Roth should factor this into their overall Roth balance projections.